Buzaabah/FRS159/_modules/week-11.md

 - [Nabende et al., Building Text and Speech Benchmark Datasets and Models for Low-Resourced East African Languages: Experiences and Lessons](https://onlinelibrary.wiley.com/doi/epdf/10.1002/ail2.92).
 Read from abstract to section 4 about named entity for African languages.
     Read from abastract to section 7, you can leave section 8 of the models and experiments but read section 9 about the experiences, challenges, and lessons learned.
+- Phonemic Representation and Transcription for Speech to Text Applications for Under-resourced Indigenous African Languages: The Case of Kiswahili

 </div>
 </details>